-THP 213 Introduction to Technical Theatre4 THP 214 Introduction to Costuming
+THP 213 Introduction to Technical Theatre4 THP 214 Introduction to Costuming 3

-Three semester hours of departmental approved course work in developing new work is also required (e.g., playwriting, solo performance, theatre for social change).
+Three semester hours of departmental approved course work in developing new work is also required (e.g., play-writing, solo performance, theatre for social change).
 Check the department advising office for a list of eligible courses.

 Twenty-four semester hours of THE and THP electives are selected by the student and advisor to complete the 57 or 58 semester hours required in the major.
-These 24 semester hours can constitute an optional focus area for the student, which involves enrolling in related course work from one of five specialty areas in Theatre: directing and stage management; playwriting; history, theory, and criticism; film; and theatre for youth.
+These 24 semester hours can constitute an optional focus area for the student, which involves enrolling in related course work from one of six subject areas in Theatre: (1) theatre and performance studies; (2) directing and performance; (3) design and production; (4) playwriting and dramaturgy; (5) theatre for youth; and (6) film studies.
 A list of recommended courses appropriate to each area is available from the department advising office.
 Undergraduate students interested in pursuing Arizona teacher certification or endorsement for Theatre are encouraged to pursue the focus area in theatre for youth, then obtain postbaccalaureate teacher certification through the ASU College of Education or another Arizona educational institution.
 General Studies courses make up 35 semester hours of the total courses required.
 Additional elective courses are selected with an advisor to meet the total 120 semester hours required for the degree.